nickte4/tutorial-portfolio/README.md

 ## Scope

 The scope of project involves portfolio design, laying out elements on a webpage, and implementing responsive web design efficiently.
+The project also involves the use of CSS utility classes and variables to better streamline development.

 ## Description